 However the entire NPI management team was quick to squash the subject of transitioning to an outsourced, mobile-enabled parental workforce.
 “Elves have magical capabilities beyond those of most humans,” Mr. Claus interrupted, “Not to mention a tremendously strong union.”

 Gartner, Inc. (NYSE: IT) is the world’s leading information technology research and advisory company.
-Gartner delivers the technology-related insight necessary for its clients to make the right decisions, every day.
-From CIOs and senior IT leaders in corporations and government agencies, to business leaders in high-tech and telecom enterprises and professional services firms, to technology investors, Gartner is the valuable partner to clients in 12,000 distinct organizations.
-Through the resources of Gartner Research, Gartner Executive Programs, Gartner Consulting and Gartner Events, Gartner works with every client to research, analyze and interpret the business of IT within the context of their individual role.
-Founded in 1979, Gartner is headquartered in Stamford, Connecticut, U.S.A., and has 5,000 associates, including 1,280 research analysts and consultants, and clients in 85 countries.
-For more information, www.gartner.com.
+We deliver the technology-related insight necessary for our clients to make the right decisions, every day.
+From CIOs and senior IT leaders in corporations and government agencies, to business leaders in high-tech and telecom enterprises and professional services firms, to technology investors, we are the valuable partner to clients in over 9,100 distinct enterprises worldwide.
+Through the resources of Gartner Research, Gartner Executive Programs, Gartner Consulting and Gartner Events, we work with every client to research, analyze and interpret the business of IT within the context of their individual role.
+Founded in 1979, Gartner is headquartered in Stamford, Connecticut, USA, and has 6,600 associates, including more than 1,500 research analysts and consultants, and clients in 85 countries.
+For more information, email firstname.lastname@example.org or visit gartner.com.

 North Pole Inc. Core Data Requirements and Database Sizing*